Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/Lab: Getting Started with Amazon S3/README.md

 This lab requires approximately **30 minutes** to complete.
 You will have a total time of **180 minutes** to complete this lab.

 #### Prerequisites

+This lab requires the following:

++   A notebook computer running Microsoft Windows, macOS, or Linux (Ubuntu, SUSE, or Red Hat)
++   An internet connection
++   For Microsoft Windows users, administrator access to the computer

+><b>_Note:</b> This lab is incompatible with Internet Explorer 11.
+Use a different browser to launch this lab._